 Chilmark House by Gray Organschi Architecture

-Designed in 2016 by Gray Organschi Architecture, this amazing two-story residence is located in Dukes County, MA, United States.
+Chilmark House designed in 2016 by Gray Organschi Architecture, is an amazing two-story residence located in Dukes County, MA, United States.

 Photography courtesy of Gray Organschi Architecture